co-cart/co-cart/docs/how-to-create-and-access-cart.md

 });
 ```

-If you are using the [JWT authentication](#) plugin then you need to pass the token in the library options as so.
+If you are using [CoCart's JWT Authentication](https://wordpress.org/plugins/cocart-jwt-authentication/) plugin then you need to pass the token in the library options as so.

 ```js
 // import CoCartAPI from "@cocart/cocart-rest-api"; // Supports ESM